mecid/mecid.github.io/_posts/2021-10-06-custom-accessibility-content-in-swiftui.md

 You can use as many *accessibilityCustomContent* view modifiers as needed to present a massive subset of your data.
 Remember that you can also replace and override data or importance by introducing *accessibilityCustomContent* view modifiers with the same label.

-An excellent way to keep your custom accessibility content labels consistent across the large codebase is by using the *AccessibilityCustomContentKey* type.
-You can use it as the first parameter of the *accessibilityCustomContent* view modifier.
+An excellent way to keep your custom accessibility content labels consistent across the large codebase is using the *AccessibilityCustomContentKey* type.
+You can use an instance of it as the first parameter of the *accessibilityCustomContent* view modifier.

 ```swift
 extension AccessibilityCustomContentKey {